fauna/fauna-shell/README.md

 ### `fauna endpoint add`

-Adds a new endpoint to ~/.fauna-shell.
+Add a new endpoint to ~/.fauna-shell.
 All flags are optional, and the user will be prompted to fill in any missing values that are needed.

 This command is intended for custom Fauna endpoints.
 If you are connecting to